oliverstickel/oliverstickel.github.io/index.md

 At Ruhr-Uni Bochum, I was less involved in structured, academic teaching but tought and learned whatever was needed to help many different Makerspace community members from (many different) disciplines with their - many different - projects.

 As a thesis advisor and co-advisor, I have accompanied about 8 Bachelor and Master Students along their paths to graduation.
 Topics have varied from participatory-design-oriented field investigations to studies about Makerspaces in teacher training to engineering and fabrication of additive tools for industrial processes.
 Additionally, I've been involved in co-advising state-certified technicians as a pilot project between a university and a technical vocational college.
-I've also occasionally contributed to revisions of examination regulations and similar regulatory structures.
+Occasionally, I've contributed to revisions of examination regulations and similar regulatory structures.

 I've also developed and held lots of safety and infrastructure introductions.